 What are the health effects mold could have?

 In low concentrations, the presence of mold in the environment will cause itchiness, irritation in the eyes, throat, and skin.
-For people who are more sensitive to mold this might escalate to a nasal stuffiness, coughing, dizziness, nausea and headache.
+For people who are more sensitive to mold, this might escalate to nasal stuffiness, coughing, dizziness, nausea, and headache.
 Overall, long-term exposure can cause disorientation, slowed reflexes, anxiety, depression, numbness and trembling and other memory problems.

 Mold can be assessed through several methods according to their size, location and spread out through the building.
-However, because they tend to hide in dark spots and inside walls, floors and ceiling, visual detection is not always viable.
+However, because they tend to hide in dark spots and inside walls, floors, and ceiling, visual detection is not always viable.
 On the other hand, if molds are visually detected, it is most likely that they are causing health problems to the individuals exposed to them, as they only become visible after reaching considerable dimensions and spread out.
-Typically, molds will be visible detected by identifying multi-colored spots with musty smell that are concentrated in wet and dampened areas along roofs, walls and floors.
-These spots might be found also in surface of furniture and behind wall paper, carpets and other structure that might facilitate the accumulation of moist.
+Typically, molds will be visibly detected by identifying multi-colored spots with the musty smell that are concentrated in wet and dampened areas along roofs, walls, and floors.
+These spots might be found also in the surface of furniture and behind wallpaper, carpets and other structure that might facilitate the accumulation of moist.